Answer

 Dangly bits

 Sometimes it’s fun to stare into the bathroom mirror while you yodel and watch that little thing bounce around back there.
 It also scares the cats — and annoys the neighbors as a bonus.
-But, to paraphrase Kindergarden Cop: What is that thing and what does it do?
+But what is that thing, and what does it do?

 You’ve you what?

-To start, the doodad it works along with the soft palate to close off the back of the nose during swallowing to keep food out of there.
-After all, no one likes partially chewed burrito coming out of their nose.
-Also, by doing so, it helps prevent overly “nasal” sounding speech, and is used in some languages to make gutteral consonants (think like the “r” in the correct French pronunciation of “Paris”).
+To start, the doodad works along with the soft palate to close off the back of the nose during swallowing to keep food out of there.
+(After all, no one likes partially chewed burrito coming out of their nose.)

 What else can it do?